Keshkrish/Machine-Learning-Algorithms/README.md

-# PRML-Assignment-1
+# PRML-Project-2

-Contains code for linear regression (and ridge regression), gaussian and exponential mixture models, k-means clustering (with kernels) and principal component analysis (with kernels) all from scratch
+Contains code for linear regression (and ridge regression), gaussian and exponential mixture models all from scratch.
+This was part of the Pattern Recognition and Machine Learning Course CS5691 offered by IIT Madras.
+Use the file PRML Assignment2.pdf for questions

-Use the pdf